hanfried/hanfried-bookmarks/README.md

     > In summary, I would like to leave you with the message that whilst SaaS is not a silver bullet for cyber security, in many situations the security benefits outweigh the risks.
 -   <https://medium.com/viithiisys/10-steps-to-secure-linux-server-for-production-environment-a135109a57c5>  - <&#x2013; do this on a production server
+-   <https://www.digitalocean.com/community/tools/nginx>  - The easiest way to configure a performant, secure, and stable NGINX server.
+    A web page to generate the nginx.conf as starting point following best practices (and still configurable)
 -   <https://medium.freecodecamp.org/discovering-the-hidden-mine-of-credentials-and-sensitive-information-8e5ccfef2724>
 -   <https://medium.freecodecamp.org/hash-table-attack-8e4371fc5261>  - The moment when you realize every server in the world is vulnerable
 -   <https://blog.usejournal.com/how-to-avoid-ruining-lives-front-end-security-matters-26d4f906c7a6>  - XSS and CSRF tokens